UW-PSI/SalishSeaModel-analysis/Docs/HyakOnboarding.md

 From the wiki: "Mox nodes have 28, 32 or 40 cores.
 Ask the experienced members of your Hyak group about the number of cores for  the nodes in your group."
 Need information on Hyak.
 ### Create an alias to initiate an interactive node
-Create a shell script in your root directory (I choose ``) that specifies account and partition.
+Create a shell script in your root directory (I chose `/mmfs1/home/rdmseas`) that specifies account and partition.
 Use `hyakalloc` to see which account and partition apply to your personal account.
 Mine are `ssmc` and `compute`.
 The `$1` for `time` indicates that the first variable passed in will be the requested time allocation.
 Here, I just select 1 node and 1 CPU with ~5GB memory (in multiples of 1280).
 ```
 #!/bin/bash